davidrhoden/davidrhoden-basic-netlify/timeline/everything-tool-abstracts-cityside-mar-4-1988.md

 ---
-title: Everything Tool played with Abstracts at Cityside
+title: Everything Tool played with Abstracts at Cityside.
 date: 1988-03-04T22:00:00.000Z
 summary: This had to be one of my first attempts at setting type on a computer.
 excerpt: This had to be one of my first attempts at setting type on a computer.